Archeologists find ancient Peruvian fresco, lost for a century

 He told AFP that deciphering the mural's message would form part of his research, but he believes it "could be interpreted as a metaphorical image of the political and religious order of the region's ancient inhabitants."

-The discovery is also unusual as it shows a mixture of styles and elements of two pre-Incan cultures: the Moche and the Lambayeque, who lived on Peru's north coast between 900 and 1350 AD.
+The discovery is also unusual in that it shows a mixture of styles and elements of two pre-Incan cultures: the Moche and the Lambayeque, who lived on Peru's north coast between 900 and 1350 AD.

-The mural's existence was only known via black and white photos taken in 1916 by the German ethnologist Hans Heinrich Bruning, who was living in Peru when he heard of the site after treasure hunters tried to loot it, but found nothing of value.
+The mural's existence was only known via black and white photos taken in 1916 by the German ethnologist Hans Heinrich Bruning, who lived in Peru for many years.

+However, treasure hunters destroyed a wall as they tried to loot the site, and "it was forgotten by the scientific community," said Ghavami.

+On top of that, no one even knew about the photos Bruning had taken until they were found in 1978.

+"Since then, archeologists have known about Huaca Pintada, but no one came to excavate the site because they thought they would find nothing there."

-As the years went on, thick foliage took over, and no one had tried to look for the paintings until it piqued Ghavami's interest and he went in search of the long-lost fresco.
+As the years went on, thick foliage took over.
+The fresco piqued Ghavami's interest as he worked on his doctoral thesis on cultural transitions such as that between the Moche and Lambayeque civilizations.

-However, first he had a long battle to obtain permission from the family who own the land where the mural was found.
+However, first he had a long battle to obtain permission from the family that owns the land where the mural was found.

+"It took me two years for them to let me dig and I had to try different ways to resolve the situation with the support of a shaman who works with the spirit of the shrine," said Ghavami.

 © 2022 AFP